lue-bird/my-elm-review-config/README.md

         abstract/simplify functions further than that magic number
       - In general, I didn't ever hate having this enabled and it clearly showed the most prominent complexity
-      - I feel like with more _clear scenarios_ (like detecting when a function could be extracted?) could make this really helpful
+      - I feel like having more _clear scenarios_ (like detecting when a function could be extracted?) could make this rule really helpful

 ### rules I rejected